realpython/python-guide/docs/intro/learning.rst

 resource for learning all aspects of the language.

-    `Python for You and Me <http://pymbook.readthedocs.org/>`_ Online Python Tutor: a basic understanding of how your code will run
+    `Python for You and Me <http://pymbook.readthedocs.org/>`_

+Online Python Tutor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-pythontutor.com is an easy way to get introduced to Python and programming in general.
-In Python Tutor you will see a visual step by step representation of how your program runs.
+Online Python Tutor gives you a visual step by step
+representation of how your program runs.
+Python Tutor
-Python Tutor helps people overcome a fundamental barrier to learning programming by understanding what happens as the computer executes each line of a program's source code.
+helps people overcome a fundamental barrier to learning
+programming by understanding what happens as the computer
+executes each line of a program's source code.

     `Online Python Tutor <http://pythontutor.com/>`_

 Invent Your Own Computer Games with Python